H52C:

 Praveen Kumar1, Phong V. V. Le1, Dong Kook Woo2, Debsunder Dutta3, Kunxuan Wang3, Esther Lee4, Allison Eva Goodwell5, Sasha Yan3 and Derek Wagner3, (1)University of Illinois at Urbana Champaign, Urbana, United States, (2)University of Illinois, Urbana, IL, United States, (3)University of Illinois at Urbana Champaign, Urbana, IL, United States, (4)University of Florida, Gainesville, United States, (5)Prairie Research Institute at University of Illinois at Urbana-Champaign, Champaign, United States

-Pamela L Sullivan, Oregon State University, College of Earth, Ocean, and Atmospheric Science, Corvallis, United States, Yves Godderis, GET CNRS, Toulouse, France, Yuning Shi, Pennsylvania State University Main Campus, University Park, PA, United States, Xin Gu, Penn state university, Department of Geosciences, State College, United States, Jacques Schott, CNRS, Paris Cedex 16, France, Christopher Duffy, The Pennsylvania State University, Department of Civil and Environmental Engineering, University Park, PA, United States and Susan L Brantley, Pennsylvania State University Main Campus, Earth & Environmental Systems Institute, University Park, PA, United States
+Pamela L Sullivan, Oregon State University, College of Earth, Ocean, and Atmospheric Science, Corvallis, OR, United States, Yves Godderis, GET CNRS, Toulouse, France, Yuning Shi, Pennsylvania State University Main Campus, University Park, PA, United States, Xin Gu, Penn state university, Department of Geosciences, State College, United States, Jacques Schott, CNRS, Paris Cedex 16, France, Christopher Duffy, The Pennsylvania State University, Department of Civil and Environmental Engineering, University Park, PA, United States and Susan L Brantley, Pennsylvania State University Main Campus, Earth & Environmental Systems Institute, University Park, PA, United States

 Sachin Pandey, University of Colorado at Boulder, Boulder, CO, United States and Harihar Rajaram, Johns Hopkins University, Baltimore, United States